-In late April or early May—once their territory has been established— Whooping Cranes build a nest and lay 2 eggs.
+In late April or early May—once their territory has been established— Whooping Crane pairs of breeding age build a nest and lay two eggs.
 The eggs are usually laid a day apart.

 Pairs share the responsibility of incubation day and night for about 30 days.